RonaldAllanRivera/aws_ecommerce/README.md

 3. Deploy/update application stack (SQS, IAM, SES-related config).
 4. Start Docker Compose on the EC2 instance.

 Details are described more thoroughly in `PLAN.md` and will be refined as implementation progresses.
+For SES/SQS configuration details for the Email service, see `DEPLOYMENT.md`.

 ---